n1299cb/Impulcifer-Atmos/README.md

 decay velocity.
 Decay times are not increased if the target is longer than the natural one.
 The decay time management can be a powerful tool for controlling ringing in the room without having to do any physical room treatments.

-## Contact
-[Issues](https://github.com/jaakkopasanen/AutoEq/issues) are the way to go if you are experiencing problems, have ideas or if there is something unclear about how things are done or documented.

-You can find me in [Reddit](https://www.reddit.com/user/jaakkopasanen) and [Head-fi](https://www.head-fi.org/members/jaakkopasanen.491235/) if you just want to say hello.

-There is also a [Head-fi thread about Impulcifer](https://www.head-fi.org/threads/recording-impulse-responses-for-speaker-virtualization.890719/).